 “Heaven is the most beautiful mind space while hell brings fear in the faces of the toughest of men.
 Pray hard not to go to hell or else get ready to get tormented“, he mentioned.

 A small boy of the village listened to it contemplating whatever understood.
 He was a seemingly odd looking boy not belonging to this time and definitely not the village.
 He roamed the streets of the village as a freelancer doing odd jobs.
 He was a quick learner and a cynic.
 No one could convince him of things so easily.
-He was stubborn and learnt things with his own reason.
-He prayed the sun god not because the priest told him but because he understood the fact the sun helps in growth.
+He was stubborn and learnt things with his own reasons.
+He prayed the ‘sun’ god not because the priest told him but because he understood the fact the sun helps in the growth.
 He observed that the metabolic rate on earth during nights was less.
 It was not that he observed too much of the outside world.
 He observed himself, went deep within to comprehend his own ability to think.
 The rate of his thoughts declined at nights.
-He had this regular habit of drawing shapes of what ever he saw in the sky on the soil.
+He had this regular habit of drawing shapes of whatever he saw in the sky on the soil.
 The great priest once told that the earth was flat.

 “Why is it?“, the boy asked.

 People easily accepted with what the priest said but this guy had other notions.
 One day, it was the day’s sad end, the end which he never wanted because every day was fun, and these days, he was observing the stars.
 The stars, moon, clouds formed various patterns and shapes which he replicated on the ground while he slept.
 Next morning when he observed it, he found that the moon was missing in the various shapes he made.